justjish/jish/readme.md

 * Typescript: the primary language
   Because a fully typed web app is provides a great developer expierence.

-* Cloud Build: build and deploy
+* Cloud Build: builds and deploy - TODO